 “My greatest concern is that people begin to supplant genuine, real experiences with virtual experiences.
 And those virtual experiences are going to become more and more compelling with the virtual reality and other other tools like it.
 It’s so important to remind ourselves, and to remind the people in our life, that real experience experiences are the only ones that are real experiences.”

 Patrick mentioned briefly how his eldest daughter is traveling the world.
 He opines that there are things that frighten him, such as his daughter considering getting a Honduran driver’s license.
 Scott pointed out that…

 “The one thing that we can’t escape in life is death.
 It will come at some point.
 I think the challenge for us all, as adventurous people who like to travel, is to have those genuine experiences.
 And, you know, this kind of trip will be so formative to your daughter, it will, it will change her in ways that you can’t even imagine, just as your own travels have changed you.”

-Stay tuned for Part II when Scott and Patrick chat about soft-sided bags, why Red Oxx bags work so well for overlanders, and Scott’s side projects like Expedition Portal, the overlanders go-to forum community of 180,000 members.
+Check out Scott Brady the Interview Part 2 when Scott and Patrick chat about soft-sided bags, and why Red Oxx soft-sided bags work so well for overlanders.

 Be sure to sign up for our Red Oxx Field Report email Newsletter to stay up to date about events such as Oxx Fest, new gear, Special Edition seasonal colors, Red Eye Collective limited edition prototype bags, helpful packing videos, fun travel stories, and more.